beatrice-trinidad/Old-Beehive-themed-Portfolio/README.md

 Cool Stuff
 ---
 - No front-end framework used!
-I could have used a template or made a portfolio on SquareSpace, but I really wanted to take on the challenge of making a responsie and clean design with plain HTML and CSS.
+I could have used a template or made a portfolio on SquareSpace, but I really wanted to take on the challenge of making a responsive and clean design with plain HTML and CSS.
 - Purely SVG-made honeycomb banner